 Giuliani would leverage his fame as a successful U.S. attorney — scoring over 4,000 convictions during his time in office with only 25 reversals — into a successful run for mayor of New York City on the Republican ticket in 1993, after narrowly losing in his first run in 1989.
 He was notable as a “law and order” mayor who oversaw a reduction in serious crime by over one-third and watched the murder rate drop in half in just his first two years.

 Giuliani rose to national prominence after the attacks on the World Trade Center on Sept.
 11, 2001, when he was widely viewed as providing stable leadership through an extremely difficult time for the city.

 Rudy Giuliani’s Work as Trump’s Lawyer

 Giuliani was an early ally of Trump and was even the subject of speculation about a cabinet post during Trump’s transition.
-In April 2018, he was hired to the president’s personal legal team to help defend against the ongoing investigation into the Trump campaign during the 2016 election.
+In April 2018, he was hired to the former president’s personal legal team to help defend against the ongoing investigation into the Trump campaign during the 2016 election.

 Not long after joining Trump’s legal team, Giuliani made waves with a round of television appearances in which he clarified that Trump reimbursed personal lawyer Michael Cohen for Cohen’s $130,000 payment to adult film actress, director and producer Stormy Daniels.